angular/components/src/lib/input/OVERVIEW.md

 ### `input` and `textarea` attributes

 All of the attributes that can be used with normal `input` and `textarea` elements can be used on elements inside `md-input-container` as well.
-This includes angular specific ones such as `ngModel` and `formControl`.
+This includes Angular directives such as `ngModel` and `formControl`.

 The only limitations are that the `type` attribute can only be one of the values supported by